rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 Some of the data that can be saved by a running pps-client daemon is of the on-demand type.
 This is enabled by executing pps-client with the `-s` flag while the daemon is running.
 For example,

-    $ pps-client -s "frequency-vars"
+    $ pps-client -s frequency-vars

 will return something like this

-    pps-client v0.4.1 is running.
+    pps-client v1.1.0 is running.
     Writing to default file: /var/local/pps-frequency-vars

 You can write to a different filename or location by using the `-f` flag followed by the desired path and filename:

-    $ pps-client -s "frequency-vars" -f "data/freq-vars-01.txt"
+    $ pps-client -s frequency-vars -f data/freq-vars-01.txt

-The specified directories must already exist and the syntax requires spaces and quotation marks as shown.
+The specified directories must already exist.
 You may also include the `-v` flag if you want the status display to start as soon as the requested file is written to disk.

 As an aid to remembering what can be requested, omitting the type of data will print a list of what's available.
 Currently that would result in something like,

     $ pps-client -s
-    pps-client v0.4.1 is running.
+    pps-client v1.1.0 is running.
     Error: Missing argument for -s.
-    Accepts these (as a quoted string):
+    Accepts any of these:
-    "rawError"
+    rawError
-    "intrptError"
+    intrptError
-    "frequency-vars"
+    frequency-vars
-    "pps-offsets"
+    pps-offsets

 described as,
-* `"rawError"` writes an exponentially decaying distribution of unprocessed PPS jitter values as they enter the controller.
+* `rawError` writes an exponentially decaying distribution of unprocessed PPS jitter values as they enter the controller.
 Each jitter value that is added to the distribution has a half-life of one hour.
 So the distribution is almost completely refreshed every four to five hours.

-* `"intrptError"` writes an exponentially decaying distribution of unprocessed test interrupt delay values.
+* `intrptError` writes an exponentially decaying distribution of unprocessed test interrupt delay values.
 The description is otherwise the same as for `"rawError"`.

-* `"frequency-vars"` writes the last 24 hours of clock frequency offset and Allan deviation of one-minute samples in each five-minute interval indexed by the timestamp at each interval.
+* `frequency-vars` writes the last 24 hours of clock frequency offset and Allan deviation of one-minute samples in each five-minute interval indexed by the timestamp at each interval.

-* `"pps-offsets"` writes the previous 10 minutes of recorded time offsets and applied frequency offsets indexed by the sequence number (seq_num) each second.
+* `pps-offsets` writes the previous 10 minutes of recorded time offsets and applied frequency offsets indexed by the sequence number (seq_num) each second.

 ## Accuracy Validation {#accuracy-validation}